-- 3. Nature of Application: SZO section 5.3.8 states, "[u]pon the issuance of a Certificate of Occupancy for a development, revision rights shall lapse, and further development or use changes shall be subject to the zoning applicable at that time."
-Since the Certificate of Occupancy was issued for the site, the Applicants must apply for a new Special Permit with Site Plan Review to change condition 2 of the original Special Permit with Site Plan Review to allow for outdoor display of plants. - 4.
-Surrounding Neighborhood: The surrounding area is in a transitional period with new construction planned including the proposed Orange Line MBTA station, large-scale mixed-use
+- 2. Proposal: Since the Circuit City building is still vacant, the applicants are seeking approval to continue the sale of the plants in the parking lot of Circuit City.
+The plants would be on brick and block tables with steel trays and on pallets.
+The plants would be sold from 6am to 10pm Monday through Saturday and Sunday from 8am to 8pm. - 3.
+Nature of Application: SZO section 5.3.8 states, "[u]pon the issuance of a Certificate of Occupancy for a development, revision rights shall lapse, and further development or use changes shall be subject to the zoning applicable at that time."
+Since the Certificate of Occupancy was issued for the site, the Applicants must apply for a new Special Permit with Site Plan Review to change condition 4 of the Special Permit with Site Plan Review (PB 2012-08) issued in April of 2011 to allow for outdoor display of plants in 2013. - 4.
+Surrounding Neighborhood: The surrounding area is in a transitional period with new construction planned including the Orange Line MBTA station, large-scale mixed-use development, IKEA and a self-storage, café and community space at 50 Middlesex Avenue.
+Assembly Square Drive, located behind the site was recently renovated for utility installation and roadway improvements.
+This site is visible from both Mystic Avenue and the highway.

-Page 5 of 10
+Page 6 of 10